 - When children visit patients/resident, they must be supervised by an adult at all times.
 Should children become restless or disruptive, you will be asked to take the children from the care area.

 - Every effort will be made to accommodate visits by the clergy.
 You are encouraged to contact your clergy if you would like a visit.
-A clergy list is available for the patient/resident and nursing station.
+A clergy list is available for the patient/resident at the nursing station.
 If you need assistance contacting clergy, speak with staff.

-- We ask that you do not visit if you are or have been ill during the past seven days for main hospital, or 10 days for NRC.
+- We ask that you do not visit if you are, or have been, ill during the past seven days for main hospital, or 10 days for NRC.

 - Please do not sit or lie on vacant beds.

 - Shoes and shirts are required at all times.

 - If visiting multiple areas including the Birth Center, please visit the Birth Center first.

 - Be mindful and respectful of the rights of other patients/residents.

 - Do not take food or beverages, including alcoholic beverages, to the patients/residents without first speaking with the nursing staff.